 The Dukes of Richmond have been hosting grand celebrations on the Goodwood Estate for royalty and celebrities for over 300 years.
-Today, Goodwood event spaces can host a variety of private and corporate events that are not only memorable, but spectacular.
+Today, Goodwood event spaces can host a variety of private and corporate events that are not only memorable but spectacular.

-At the very heart of the 12,000 acre estate, Goodwood House is set amongst historic cedar trees surrounded by beautiful parkland.
+At the very heart of the 12,000-acre estate, Goodwood House is set amongst historic cedar trees surrounded by beautiful parkland.
 Known to be one of the most desirable wedding venues available in the UK, the State Apartments are filled with acclaimed paintings by Van Dyck, Canaletto, Reynolds and Stubbs.
-A champagne wedding reception can be held in the silk lined Yellow Drawing Room, followed by a magnificent reception dinner in The Ballroom for up to 450 guests, with entertainment and dancing in The Supper Room, followed by celebratory fireworks on the lawn.
-A team of on site chefs create tailored wedding menus from organic estate reared produce and locally sourced seasonal ingredients, complemented by an extensive wine list.
+A champagne wedding reception can be held in the silk-lined Yellow Drawing Room, followed by a magnificent reception dinner in The Ballroom for up to 450 guests, with entertainment and dancing in The Supper Room, followed by celebratory fireworks on the lawn.
+A team of on-site chefs create tailored wedding menus from organic estate reared produce and locally sourced seasonal ingredients, complemented by an extensive wine list.
 This is a wedding destination like no other.

 The magnificent State Apartments at Goodwood House are always hired exclusively and make for a uniquely private experience.
-The Egyptian Dining Room is the perfect backdrop for high level meetings, an off-site AGM or a product launch with the 'wow' factor.
+The Egyptian Dining Room is the perfect backdrop for high-level meetings, an off-site AGM or a product launch with the 'wow' factor.
 Suitable as an intimate conference venue, Goodwood House can accommodate up to 245 in theatre style with numerous break out spaces as well as offer AV facilities and complimentary Wifi for delegates.
 Also able to cater for private dining events or banquet dinners in The Ballroom, Goodwood House is the ultimate venue for corporate hospitality.

 Both private and corporate events at Goodwood have the advantage of additional activities; whether purely for celebrations and entertaining or corporate team building and conferences.
-Horse racing is well known attraction at Goodwood and the estate offers a variety of hospitality packages to suit every taste.
+Horse racing is a well-known attraction at Goodwood and the estate offers a variety of hospitality packages to suit every taste.
 Goodwood celebrates 100 years of classic golf with two championship courses available to visitors on a private basis or as part of a corporate away day.
 If there is still space in the itinerary, there is also the Goodwood Aviation and Motor Circuit to include in your corporate event planning.
-A variety of unique driving and flying experiences are on offer, which can be built in to a private or corporate event taking place on the Estate.
+A variety of unique driving and flying experiences are on offer, which can be built into a private or corporate event taking place on the Estate.

 The beauty of Goodwood is not only its private setting amongst mature, private parkland but the flexibility it can offer an event.
 Goodwood's stunning location, magnificent art collection, prestigious sporting events and unique heritage combine to give credence to the incomparable epithet, 'Glorious Goodwood'.